Supercam instrument on Mars 2020 Rover

 SUPERCAM is a suite of 5 instruments

-Color Remote Micro-Imaging (RMI): Offers fine-scale remote imaging to infinity, providing texture and morphological context for the chemical, biological and mineral measurements, in color.
+Colour remote micro-imager (RMI): Offers fine-scale remote imaging to infinity, providing texture and morphological context for the chemical, biological and mineral measurements.

 Microphone: Records the ‘popping’ sound of impacts of the LIBS laser on rocks up to 4 metres away, which changes subtly according to their material properties, for example their hardness and porosity.

 The planned operating sequence is:

 - First laser shot to clear the dust for other investigations

 - Passive infrared spectrometry

 SuperCam’s remote detection capability varies for each instrument: